 Slaughter Messiah stepped up to bat next, bringing something of a party vibe into proceedings.
 Frontman Lord Sabathan (Franck Lorent) and axeman Rod “Iron Bitch Desecrator” (Rodrigue Soudant), last seen bassing and riffing it up in Heinous hours prior (prompting a cry of “Not you again!” from that Certain Audience Member), returned to the stage for some blackened thrashing mayhem, joined by sticksman John Berry and second axe-wielder D. Horse (Romain “Cheval” Delfosse).
 I was especially chuffed to hear ‘From the Tomb into the Pyre’, ‘Pouring Chaos’, ‘Black Speed Terror’, and ‘Bells of Damnation’ live for the first time, though it rankled me that they skipped over their self-titled theme tune, which I’d been especially looking forward to; nevertheless, the singalong to their cover of Bathory’s ‘Die in Fire’ was definitely a fine set-closer as well as a highlight of the fest.
 A thunderously strong set.

 Finally, Swedish black/thrash metallers Unpure did a solid, seamless job of bringing the day’s proceedings to a close, leaning heavily on material from their latest album, 2024’s Prophecies Ablaze, with a sprinkling of songs from elsewhere in their arsenal.
-Personally, I would’ve liked to have heard more stuff from Coldland, the album that put them on my radar, but given the strong material from their latest—opener ‘Megalithic Gateways’, closer ‘Endtime Dictator’, and ‘The Witch of Upsala’, which got a Certain Audience Member especially (and violently!) animated (“This is what the fuck I’m talking about!” they cried, seconds before lunging at my chest)—it’s a minor gripe.
+Personally, I would’ve liked to have heard more stuff from Coldland, the album that put them on my radar, but given the strong material from their latest—opener ‘Megalithic Gateways’, closer ‘Endtime Dictator’, and ‘The Witch of Upsala’, which got a Certain Audience Member especially (and violently!) animated (“This is what the fuck I’m talking about!” they cried, seconds before punching me in the chest)—it’s a minor gripe.
 A sturdy showcase from Kolgrim and co.

-Still, that wasn’t *quite * the end of the night, as that Certain Audience Member I kept mentioning pulled me aside for a nice chat.
+Still, that wasn’t *quite* the end of the night, as that Certain Audience Member and I capped the night off with a nice chat.
 Who the fuck am I on about?
 None other than Melissa “Jaded Lungs” Grey, frontwoman of “fist metal” pugilists Adorior.
 After spotting her at gigs prior to hearing the band, attending their album-release show, and providing footage from said show for the vid to ‘Scavengers of Vengeance’, it was great to finally have some in-person interaction with the woman.
 It kinda felt like the missing, jagged piece of the Adorior-gig puzzle being found, especially since both that and this event took place at the same venue (Downstairs at the Dome).
 Twas an exchange characterised by effortless rapport and cameraderie, mutual appreciation, dark humour (“Sweating like a rapist!”), and good-natured banter (“You’re an idiot but one of the good ones!”).
 Call it the cherry atop this Subterranean Sundae.

 So, yes, as you can probably gather, my introduction to this particular showcase of extreme metal proved to be a Saturday to remember for a multiplicity of reasons.
 Will next year’s outing be as volatile and notable as this?
 I’ll let you know if I put in an appearance.